RedsXDD/neopywal.nvim/docs/neopywal-utils.md

 ### Saturate

-The `saturate()` function increases the saturation of a given color.
+The `saturate()` function increases/decreases the saturation of a given color.
 \
-It take two parameters, the first one is the hexadecimal code of color you want to saturate, and the second is an number between 0 and 1 that defines how much said color will be saturated.
+It take two parameters, the first one is the hexadecimal code of color you want to modify, and the second is an number between -1 and 1 that defines how much said color will be saturated/desaturated.

 ```lua
 local C = require("neopywal").get_colors() -- Using catppuccin-mocha theme.